grafana/loki/operator/docs/forwarding_logs_without_gateway.md

   _Note:_ The `tenantKey: log_type` gets resolved as `application`, `audit` or `infrastructure` by fluentd and vector based on the type of logs being collected.
 This is later used as different tenants for storing logs in Loki.

-  _Disclaimer:_ Although these tenants look identical to the ones that the gateway uses in the openshift-logging configuration mode, but they do not map to the tenants used by the gateway, because it uses UUIDs internally.

 ## Troubleshooting

 ### Log Entries Out of Order